abrarsheikhsony/SFDC-streaming-api-events/README.md

 <li>Platform Event</li>
 <ul>
 <li>Publish and receive <b>custom payloads with a predefined schema</b>.
 The data can be anything you define, including business data, such as order information.
 Specify the data to send by defining a platform event.
 Subscribe to a platform event channel to receive notifications.</li>
+<li>A Salesforce entity that represents the definition of the custom data that you send in a platform event message.
+You create a platform event and define its fields in Salesforce.
+The subscription channel is based on the platform event name.</li>
 </ul>

 <li>Generic Event</li>